 While online streaming video once meant video-on-demand, today’s organizations and their audiences are increasingly leveraging the excitement and engagement of live video in multiple ways.
 Yet, as organizations seek to adopt live video for time-critical use cases, latency has emerged as a significant challenge.
-Limelight gives you a choice of latency reduction options—including ongoing support for Flash, small chunk streaming for HLS/DASH, and soon Limelight Realtime Streaming—allowing you to choose the solution that makes the most sense for your use case.
+Limelight gives you a choice of latency reduction options—including ongoing support for Flash, small chunk streaming for HLS/DASH, and a soon to be released WebRTC-based realtime streaming solution—allowing you to choose the solution that makes the most sense for your use case.

 Online streaming video is a force to be reckoned with.
 From 2016 to 2017, the number of users watching more than 10 hours of online video per week increased from 9.8 to 17 percent.
 Over the same period, those watching only one to two hours of video per week fell from 49 to 29.1 percent, according to the Limelight “State of Online Video 2017” report.1